jquery/infrastructure-puppet/doc/wordpress.md

 profile::wordpress::docs::wordpress_version: ''
 ```

+Or to try in staging first, set the hiera key in
+`environments/staging/roles/docs/wordpress.yaml`.

 You might also need to restore the database from a backup if the
 older version had a different database schema.